shwei/yo-bow/README.md

 ## Features
-Easy to get Bunyan output to an easier to read format
+- Easy to have Bunyan output to a JSON format or to regular text.
+- Also run in Microsoft Windows.

 ## Code Example